YUGOSLAV THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 “The major part of international funding went to research projects dealing with Yugoslav minorities, but also the region’s mental mapping of mutual perception, self-representation, various stereotypes, et cetera.”

-Books on the CEU Press back list, going backwards in time:
+Other books on the CEU Press back list, going backwards in time:

 “National demagoguery flourished and culminated during World War II in a bloody civil war between Yugoslav communist partisans on the one side and Serb royalists and Croat fascist-Nazi collaborators on the other.”